Our Team

 Bill is an arts enthusiast who turned to technology because of the

-collaborative networks for community based organizations, believing strongly in potentials of net-neutrality and the benefits of open-source software.
+money, fame and glory it brings him.
+He specializes in building collaborative networks for community based organizations, believing strongly in potentials of net-neutrality and the benefits of open-source software.
 In Toronto, he enjoys bicycle lanes, especially the ones along College St., as well as the paths along the waterfront.

-Katina Schell, BA
+Katina Schell, artistic director

 Katina is a graduate from Laurentian University, as graphic designer, with a minor in fine arts and creative writing.
 She works full-time as a graphic designer, and she is always looking at sharpen her savvy skills in the design business.
 Also, she believes that we need to use the tools to create the type of positive change we want.